 Is it reasonable to store batteries in a refrigerator or freezer?

 Some people claim that storing batteries in a refrigerator or freezer can prolong battery life.
 Exposing batteries to extreme temperatures can damage them in any way.
 The moist environment may cause condensation that will gradually cause rust or any other form of damage.

 Are C batteries AC or DC?

 Batteries are DC.
 It implies that the cells generate a voltage in just a single direction.
 These have a polarity of negative and positive.
 DC or direct current provides constant current or voltage.

-Why is mixing batteries of various brands, chemistries, type, and age a potential problem?
+Why is mixing C batteries with various chemistries, type, and age a potential problem?

 Mixing batteries will only increase battery leakage potential and reduce the run time of your devices.
 An energy or capacity imbalance will occur.
 Exhaustion will happen to the weakest battery.
 The new cells will then force discharge the weakest one to its lowest voltage levels, increasing leakage potential.

 Where to buy the best C batteries for various applications?